Missing 150-year-old wedding dress found after Facebook appeal

 "It seems that the dress was taken to be sold so it could be winging its way anywhere.
 Please share this far and wide in case anyone stumbles across it."

-Ms Newall wrote: "We received this letter this morning from the administrators, Wylie & Bisset, confirming that our dress was not in Kleen Cleaners.
+Ms Newall wrote on Saturday: "We received this letter this morning from the administrators, Wylie & Bisset, confirming that our dress was not in Kleen Cleaners.

 "However, we also received a phone call from the very kind landlord of the shop property who had read about it.